BLOAT & GASTRIC TORSION

 Bloating with gastric torsion occurs more often in large and/or loose-skinned breeds but twisted stomachs can also affect small breeds.
 Male dogs are more likely to bloat and there is speculation that an excessive skin-to-frame relationship can precipitate calcium and other chemical imbalances that can cause bloat.

 Dogs that are fed only once a day, particularly if given foods containing corn, soy or other gas producing grains, are more likely to bloat.
-In the wild, wolves, coyotes, and the big cats can gorge until they appear “about to burst” with no ill effects because they eat meat and they sleep for hours during digestion.
+In the wild, wolves, coyotes, and big cats can gorge until they appear “about to burst” with no ill effects because they eat meat and sleep for hours during digestion.

 According to Purdue University Vet School, breeds such as Great Danes, Saint Bernards, Akitas, and Bloodhounds are more susceptible to gastric torsion.
 Age, condition, certain behavior patterns, and physical features can also increase the odds of bloat.
 Active breeds with a deep chest and tucked up stomach such as Weimaraners, Irish and Gordon Setters and Standard Poodles are considered at risk.
 Basset Hounds have minimal tuck-up but are at equal risk due to the long suspension system for the stomach and their excessive skin.